PubliusV/data-philosophy/README.md

 ### Deciding Which Problems Are Worth Tackling

-Not all problems are created equal.
-You could spend months building the perfect model for a problem that doesn't actually move the needle.
-Or you could get swamped addressing a hundred small, easy problems that feel productive but don't add up to much.
+Companies, especially small to mid-sized ones, are complex environments that move quickly.
+You'll never be wanting for all sorts of data requests and data quality tickets, which means you have to be decisive about which tickets and projects you pick up and how you prioritize them.

 I triage work by considering three dimensions:

 - **Current cost**: What's this problem costing us today?
-Sometimes it's obvious (manual reporting consuming days/week of analyst time).
-Other times it's hidden (decision-makers flying blind because they don't have the right data, leading to suboptimal choices that compound over time).
+Sometimes it's something obvious, like inventory doesn't know how much stock they have on hand, which means the potential for selling products you don't really have and the practical headaches which ensue.
+Other times costs are more nuanced or hidden, for example: how do you quantify the potential missed revenue from not having an experimentation framework to an organization that has never run experiments before?
 I'll also consider opportunity cost: if we work on this problem, what other problems does it prevent or delay us from solving?

 - **Future benefit**: If we solve this, what changes?
 Does it unlock a new capability?
 Does it improve decision quality?
 Does it free up capacity for higher-value work?
-The key is being honest about whether the benefit is real or aspirational.

 - **Effort involved**: How hard is this, really?
 I'm not just talking about technical complexity.
 Is the data available and clean?
 Do we have organizational buy-in?
 Will people actually use this once it's built?

-Some problems are really promising but really big.
-Others are easy wins, but there are so many of them it's easy to suddenly get swamped doing busywork.
-The key questions I return to: **What must get done, even if it doesn't feel urgent?** These projects require advocacy and endurance – you have to fight to keep them moving, and that requires being able to articulate their value. **For what feels urgent, will it really make a difference?** Managing these projects requires the ability to say "no." It's the only way you make room for the low-urgency, high-importance tasks.

-This is where experience matters.
-Early in my career, I'd chase shiny problems or drown myself in ad-hoc requests because I felt too junior to say "no" (managers, pay attention, sometimes you're the one who has to say it instead of your direct report).
-Now I'm more disciplined about understanding whether solving a problem will actually change behavior and have some experience behind me to advocate for a priority list I feel good about.
+Obviously these three dimensions require making tradeoffs.
+The most valuable projects are often also the most time consuming.
+It's important to know which problems your data team defaults to solving so that you can build systems to address the other category.
+In most organizations I've been a part of larger projects have almost always suffered due to prioritizing ad-hoc requests.
+One particularly successful system one of my former teams implemented was what we called "20% time," where we took some or most of our Fridays to work on projects we believed were important but hadn't been prioritized.
+Holding that time with intention required our team to plan ahead to make sure the ad-hoc work was getting done, but also gave them permission to recognize that not every request is a fire drill.
+Some of that team's most important long-term work came out of that 20% time.
+Our data infrastructure improved because data enngineers could actually take the time necessary to wrestle with some of the more gangly data pipeline issues we were having, and I was able to build out an entire predictive model and launch it with our marketing team.
+So, I highly recommend giving your teams permission to prioritize that low-urgency work.

 ### Building Relationships in Practice

-Data is a service profession first and foremost.
+I firmly believe that Data is a service profession first and foremost.
 You're there to help other teams function better: marketing, product, finance, operations.
 That means you can't work in a silo.
-If you're not embedded in what teams are actually doing, you'll build things no one needs or only hear about projects after they're already in post-mortem.
+If you're not embedded in what teams are actually doing, you'll build things no one needs or only hear about projects after they're already shipped.
+And then you'll likely get stuck with the questions about why things didn't go as expected.

-Here's what building relationships actually looks like in practice:
+Here are some practices I've found valuable for building strong relationships with your SME's:

-- **Meeting with teams regularly.** Not just when they need something from you, but to stay in the loop on what they're working on.
-The most effective data team I've been in has had standing meetings with all business functions; it doesn't have to be weekly, but it has to happen regularly.
-It's hard to offer data help for a project you never hear about.
+- **Meet with them regularly.** Not just when they need something from you, but to stay in the loop on what they're working on.
+Take proactive interest in their work and needs.
+The most effective data team I've been in has had standing meetings with all business functions; it doesn't have to be weekly, but it has to be consistent.

-- **Asking tough questions.** "Do you actually still use that report I built you a month ago?"
-It's uncomfortable, but necessary.
-If they're not using it, we should either fix it or kill it.
-Maintaining unused infrastructure is a waste.
-Plus, once you get over that pain of that shiny new report you spent weeks on getting abandoned, you can add it as another data point in your dataset of effective vs. ineffective data products.
-If you never asked, you'd never know.
+- **Asking for feedback.** "Do you actually still use that report I built you a month ago?"
+Sometimes it can be uncomfortable to ask for raw feedback like that.
+It can be demoralizing to find out that your work isn't being leveraged by the people you did it for.
+But you were going to find out eventually, so it's better to get it from them so that you can actually talk through what isn't working for them.
+On top of that, it's really useful to get close knowledge of your partner-team's consistent pain points.
+Ask them what they're struggling with this week and see if they're still having issues a week or a month from now.
+Sometimes that's the best indicator that it's worth making a ticket.

 - **Probing for gaps.** Where is trust lacking in the data?
 Where is information lacking?
 Where are decisions being made on gut feel because the numbers aren't there or aren't trusted?
-These gaps are where data work can create real value, but you only find them by asking.

-- **Staying operational.** The best data insights come from understanding the day-to-day reality of how teams work.
-If you only parachute in for "strategic projects," you'll miss the small opportunities that compound into big wins.

 ### Questions I Ask When Engaging With a New Team

-When I start working with a new team, I ask questions designed to uncover both quick wins and strategic opportunities:
+These are some questions I've learned to ask to operational teams I'm partnering with, either as I'm onboarding with them or as occasional touch-bases to see if things have changed:

 1. **"What do you spend a lot of time on, when it comes to reporting or decision-making?"** I'm probing for repetitive work that could be automated.
-If someone is manually pulling the same numbers every week, that's low-hanging fruit.
+If someone is manually pulling the same numbers every week, that might be something I can spend a day on to give them a day of their time back every week.

 2. **"How do you feel about the data you have right now?"** This tells me about trust.
-If they say "I never know if the numbers are right," that's a data quality problem.
-If they say "I have data but I don't know what it means," that's a communication problem.
+If they say "I never know if the numbers are right," I've got a data quality problem I can take back to Data Engineering or resolve in the metrics layer.
+If they say "I have data but I don't know what it means," then I can either work on how it's presented or it might be an opportunity to train them on a hard-to-grasp tool or concept.

-3. **"Are there any decisions you have to make regularly that feel like you have to rely too much on your gut?"** This surfaces places where better data or better reporting would actually change behavior.
-These are high-value opportunities.
+3. **"Are there any decisions you have to make regularly that feel like you have to rely too much on your gut?"** This helps me understand where I can make future-facing impact.
+Sure sometimes these are still descriptive problems, but often the answers to this question lead to prescriptive or predictive projects, which is likely why your company has a data team in the first place.

-4. **"If you had a data genie that could answer any question with 100% certainty, what would you ask it first and why?"** This is the "blue sky" question.
+4. **"If you had a data genie that could answer any question with 100% certainty, what would you ask it first and why?"** I like probing with an open-ended question every once in a while and especially when I'm just starting out with a team (Marketing people will love this question, but you might get an eye roll from Operations or Finance, but who cares).
 Sometimes it reveals high-effort, high-impact projects worth considering.
 Other times it reveals a key flaw in data trust that will enable you to build a stronger relationship with that function.
+Either way it helps me understand what's really important to that particular team, which will help me with all the rest.

 ---